data-viz-lab/elm-chart-builder/README.md

 The aim of this package is to make it easy to create some basic chart types.
 It is an opinionated library because every charting module represents a very specific charting choice, that also requires a specific data structure.
-For example, the `Line` module is a time-line chart, that expects time values on the X axis and float values on the Y axis.
+For example, the `Line` module can be a time-line chart, that expects time values on the X axis and float values on the Y axis.

-If your aim is to build some personalized charting types not covered here, then you should use `elm-visualization` directly.
+If your aim is to build some personalized charts not covered here, then you should use `elm-visualization` directly.

 All chart modules will be as much accessible as possible, but for now this is still a work in progress.